brando-the-bean/BIMM143_Project2_Draft_BT/README.md

 Project_2C.rmd: This is an R markdown file of the code used to perform all the bioinformatics analyses in the study.
 All the code is contained in the chunks on R and has comments that explain each line of code.

 Project_2C_draft.html: This is a knitted html file of the R notebook which contains all the code to perform all the bioinformatics analyses in the study as well as all the resulting outputs of the code.

+Project_2D.rmd: This is an R markdown file of the final code for project 2D used to perform all the bioinformatics analyses in the study.
+All the code is contained in the chunks on R and has comments that explain each line of code.

+Project_2D_final.html: This is a knitted html file of the R notebook which contains all the code to perform all the bioinformatics analyses in the study as well as all the resulting outputs of the code.
+This is the final submission for project 2.